Zo'r TV Football Route

 For stage-specific match lists, use the Group Stage, Round of 32, and Round of 16 schedule pages.

-That gives you the best chance of catching any official World Cup 2026 programming update early.
+That gives you the best chance of catching live qualifier promotion and any official World Cup 2026 programming update early.

 The broadcaster route is visible, but the public World Cup 2026 match count is still yet to be confirmed.